Denis0550/JFXPlayerRatings/readme.md

     -press "Set Fields" to check your set data
     -press "Add to db" to add to the ratings data base.
     -after week 2 you can track player performance by setting the name and pressing "Load" button.
+    -when entering dublicated records an error message is displayed.